Git Architecture: Internals, Objects, and the Three‑Tier Workflow

 1. Directed acyclic graphs for snapshots and merge history

-Git’s history model is a directed acyclic graph (DAG) of commits, where each commit points to its parent commits and to a snapshot of the project state.
-The resulting graph isn’t an audit log in the accounting sense; it’s a living representation of how lines of development diverge and converge.
-The acyclic nature means we can reason about ancestry and causality without paradoxes: ancestry walks, blame analysis, and bisects all flow naturally from the graph’s structure.
+Git’s history model is a directed acyclic graph of commits.
+Each commit points to parent commits and a snapshot of project state.
+This graph is not an accounting audit log.
+Instead, it shows how lines of development diverge and converge.
+Because it is acyclic, ancestry and causality stay understandable.
+As a result, ancestry walks, blame analysis, and bisects follow naturally from its structure.

 Snapshots, not diffs